awsdocs/aws-elemental-mediatailor-user-guide/doc_source/single-period-dash-manifest-example.md

 This example shows how AWS Elemental MediaTailor handles a manifest from an origin server that produces single\-period manifests\.
 You can indicate that your origin server produces single\-period manifests in your MediaTailor configuration settings\.
 MediaTailor produces multi\-period DASH manifests, for both multi\-period and single\-period input manifests\.

 **DASH single\-period origin manifest example for Base64\-encoded binary**
-The following example shows the input period's `<EventStream>`, with Base64\-encoded binary ad avail events:
+The following example shows the input period's `<EventStream>`, with Base64\-encoded binary ad avail events\.

 ```
     <Period id="1" start="PT0S">